Measurements of ttW differential cross sections and the leptonic charge asymmetry at $\sqrt{s}$ = 13 TeV: Measurement of the charge asymmetry

 In order to measure \Acl, we consider events in the \threeLepton region, with the exception that we replace the requirement that events have two loose \PQb-tagged jets with a requirement of at least one medium \PQb-tagged jet is present in the event.
 In addition, we require events with an opposite-sign same-flavor lepton pair, less than 4 jets, and less than 2 \PQb-tagged jets to pass a selection of $\ptmiss>50\GeV$ to reject \DYjets events with nonprompt leptons and photon conversions from $\PZ\PGg$ events.
 Events are then classified based on their kinematic properties with the twofold goal of building regions pure in \ttW signal and separating events with $\Dyl>0$ and $\Dyl<0$.
 A set of 8 categories is built based on the presence of a pair of opposite-sign same-flavor lepton pair in the event, the jet and \PQb-tagged jet multiplicities, and the invariant mass of the opposite-sign same-flavor lepton pair closest to the \PZ boson mass.
 The sequential categorization is shown in Fig.~\ref{fig:charge_categorization}.
 In addition, we classify events in four bins of \Dylreco with edges $(-\infty,-0.5,0,0.5,\infty)$, resulting in a total of 32 analysis bins.

 To measure \Acl, we use a likelihood model similar to the one shown in Eq.~\eqref{eq:likelihood}, in which the parameters of interest are \Acl and the signal normalization.
 The expected signal yield dependence on \Acl is introduced by means of the MC simulation templates with $\Dyl>0$ and $\Dyl<0$.
 Figure~\ref{fig:charge_yields} (left) shows the observed number of events in each of these bins, together with the signal and background prediction obtained setting all fit parameters to the values that maximize the likelihood.
 Figure~\ref{fig:charge_yields} (right) shows the likelihood as a function of \Acl, profiling over the systematic uncertainties and the signal normalization.
 This procedure results in an observed (expected) value of $\Acl=-0.19\,^{+0.05}_{-0.06}\syst\,^{+0.14}_{-0.16}\stat$ ($-0.09\,^{+0.04}_{-0.05}\syst\,^{+0.11}_{-0.11}\stat$), consistent with the theoretical expectations from next-to-leading order simulations of $-0.085\pm0.006$, and achieving a better sensitivity than the previous measurement by ATLAS~\cite{ATLAS:2023xay}.
+Additionally, we performed a goodness-of-fit test using the saturated model, obtaining a $p$-value of 0.83, showing no indication of significant tensions between data and the fitted model.